The Origin of German Tragic Drama: Resemblance to experimental art forms

+Resemblance to Nietzsche's reception

-The Birth of Tragedy was Nietzsche’s first book-length contribution, and the Ursprung seems to have been intended to operate in the same way for Benjamin.
-This resemblance (upon careful reading undertaken with the—perhaps prematurely expected—assumption of Benjamin’s dignity as a major thinker on the part of the reader) is enhanced in the process of reading the work to the point where the Ursprung suggests itself as a ritual offering made at the beginning of a German philosopher’s (or philologist’s) career.
+The Birth of Tragedy was Nietzsche's first book-length contribution, and the Ursprung seems to have been intended to operate in the same way for Benjamin.
+This resemblance (upon careful reading undertaken with the—perhaps prematurely expected—assumption of Benjamin's dignity as a major thinker on the part of the reader) is enhanced in the process of reading the work to the point where the Ursprung suggests itself as a ritual offering made at the beginning of a German philosopher's (or philologist's) career.

-Incidentally the Birth of Tragedy itself was also not at all well-received by the German academy, and led to a lasting demotion of his reputation amongst his colleagues in philology departments across Europe when his academics colleagues in the field expressed their disappointment in savagely contemptuous and belittling reviews.
+Incidentally the Birth of Tragedy itself was also not at all well received by the German academy, and led to a lasting demotion of his reputation amongst his colleagues in philology departments across Europe when his academics colleagues in the field expressed their disappointment in savagely contemptuous and belittling reviews.
 Thereafter the Doktors of Philology who had but recently proclaimed Nietzsche a rising star, displayed a marked reluctance to follow or attend to his progress as he continued in his still-early career, leading to his professional isolation in the university system in all German-speaking nations.
 This dimension of the work, Benjamin seems unlikely to have considered with a view to his own academic success when embarking on the Ursprung.

-Benjamin assumed that the exceedingly subtle likenesses and gestures rendered in verbal texture—as with the eccentric inclination of his title— would be self-evident and well-understood by his readers, perhaps especially by the committee examining his postdoctoral thesis.
+Benjamin assumed that the exceedingly subtle likenesses and gestures rendered in verbal texture—as with the eccentric inclination of his title—would be self-evident and well-understood by his readers, perhaps especially by the committee examining his postdoctoral thesis.
 Here he seems to have assumed much too much for the most part.

-If anyone ever understood these dimensions of Benjamin’s reference, it was likely Adorno who later taught several seminars on the text.
-Unfortunately Adorno’s course materials, for the most part, do not survive.
+If anyone ever understood these dimensions of Benjamin's reference, it was likely Adorno who later taught several seminars on the text.
+Unfortunately Adorno's course materials, for the most part, do not survive.

-These tendencies of thought and style mark Benjamin’s Ursprung as an exquisitely or otherwise intolerably esoteric work.
+These tendencies of thought and style mark Benjamin's Ursprung as an exquisitely or otherwise intolerably esoteric work.
 What is hidden in the text is often just as important as what is explicitly said in the body of its argument.